Health Care Flexible Spending Account (HCFSA)

 • You can roll over unused HCFSA funds to the next plan year.
 HCFSA enrollment for the next plan year is required during Annual Enrollment for unused funds to carry over.

-Remember to save all of your receipts.
-It will help you determine how much money to allocate to your FSA for the following year.
-You will also need them if you are ever asked to substantiate expenses purchased with your Fidelity NetBenefits AccessCard.
-Go to NetBenefits to file claims and for more information.
+• Remember to save all of your receipts, as they’ll help determine how much money to allocate to your FSA for the following year.
+You’ll also need them if you’re ever asked to substantiate expenses purchased with your NetBenefits AccessCard.

-Employees with an HSA may also have a limited-purpose Health Care Flexible Spending Account (HCFSA).
+If enrolled in an HSA, youu may also have a limited-purpose Health Care Flexible Spending Account (HCFSA).
 A limited-purpose HCFSA works with the HSA to help you increase your tax-free savings and maximize your HSA savings potential.
 You can be reimbursed from your limited-purpose HCFSA for qualified dental and vision expenses (e.g., teeth cleanings, prescription glasses, contact lenses, etc.).

 Note: Federal law prohibits employees from establishing and contributing to an HSA and participating in a general-purpose HCFSA at the same time, including if your spouse has a general-purpose HCFSA.